 In the network_interfaces: section, which is described below, you find the details of all networks, including the network used for the pairing process.
 In the example, this is the network device with the ID 0.0.4b00.

 "gdps_nw"

 This network interface is used for GDPS failover support.
-The value is the interface name of the alternative data network in a failover scenario.
+It is specifies the network used to contact the GDPS servers (see keyword gdps_servers).